Our doctors are currently seeing patients through in-person and video visits.

 * This service is open to new and existing patients.

-If you are obese or morbidly obese and have been unsuccessful losing weight through diet and exercise, it could be time to consider endoscopic and surgical weight loss therapies.
+If you are obese or significantly overweight and have been unsuccessful losing weight through diet and exercise, it could be time to consider surgical (bariatric) and endoscopic weight loss therapies.
 NewYork-Presbyterian’s weight management specialists are leaders in weight loss procedures.
 Our experts have conducted pivotal research demonstrating the value of these approaches for improving metabolic disorders such as type 2 diabetes, high blood pressure, and high cholesterol and triglycerides.
 Our teams will carefully assess your health and preferences and match you with the weight loss therapy that is best for you.

 A Center of Excellence in Weight Loss Surgery